DalemDev/dalemdev/README.md

 ### 💡 Goals for 2022
 - learn new technologies
-- build a blog about algorithms and logical thinking
 - get a job as a web developer

 ### 👀 More about me